 'We're all still part of RBS Group and there will be no changes to our ambition.
-However there will be some administrative changes needed to meet ring-fencing requirements.
+However, there will be some administrative changes needed to meet ring-fencing requirements.
 For example, we'll change our internal operations, systems and processes to comply with ring-fencing rules.',

 'Continue',